telerik/ajax-docs/controls/pushbutton/functionality/icons.md

 # Icons Overview

-This help article showcases how to setup custom and embedded icons in **RadPushButton** for its different states and fine tune their position.
+This help article shows how to use icons in **RadPushButton**.
+You can use the built-in font icons or your own images for its different states and even fine tune their position.

 1. [Configure Button With an Icon](#configure-button-with-an-icon)